tjcw/screensavers/README.md

 distributions nowadays do not recognise the ancient ciphers which were in use then.

-Then I found the open-infrastructure-system-build package.
+Then I found the live-build package.
 I wrote a script scripts/bin/do_oi to build a suitable Live Linux iso.
-To run this, you should 'git clone' this repo under ~/workspace ; then go to an empty directory, and run this scripts as sudo ~/workspace/screensavers/scripts/bin/do_oi freeduc
+To run this, you should 'git clone' this repo under ~/eclipse-workspace ; then go to an empty directory, and run this scripts as sudo ~/eclipse-workspace/screensavers/scripts/bin/do_oi freeduc

 This results in an 'iso' which can be run in a VM or booted on a real system.
 But I wanted to run it as a screensaver for Windows, so I have